stechstudio/laravel-jwt/README.md

 ## Route middleware

 We frequently use JWTs to authorize a request.
-This might be generated and consumed by the same app, or it is frequently cross-app authorization.
+These are sometimes generated and consumed by the same app, but more frequently they are for cross-app authorization.

 You can use the included `jwt` middleware to validate a JWT request.
 The middleware will look for the JWT in a number of places: